ultrastares/ultrastar-worldparty/dists/atom/README.md

-UltraStar Deluxe WorldParty with Atom (by Github)
+UltraStar WorldParty with Atom (by Github)
 =================================================

 To compile USDX WorldParty using Atom editor developed by Github (https://atom.io) you must install in it at least this two packages: